What is differential geometry: curves and surfaces: Intuitive proof

 \section{Intuitive proof}

-In this section we prove a special case of the Gauss--Bonnet formula.
-This case is leading --- the general case can be proved similarly, but one has to use the signed area counted with multiplicity.
+In this section, we prove a special case of the Gauss--Bonnet formula.
+This case is leading --- the general case can be proved similarly, using the signed area counted with multiplicity, but will do something else in \ref{sec:gauss--bonnet:formal}.